African art > African mask, tribal art, primitive art > Yombe mask

-Belonging to the Kongo group, the Yombe are established on the West African coast, in the southwestern part of the Republic of Congo and in Angola.
-Their statuary includes remarkable maternity wards.
+A clan of the Kongo group, the Yombe are established on the west coast of Africa, in the south-west of the Republic of Congo and in Angola.
+Their statuary includes remarkable maternities.

 This item is sold with its certificate of authenticity